sotosoc/bible_ventilated/README.md

 I have (temporarily) eliminated many page breaks and printed portions on old-fashioned paper.

-I have wondered what it was like to read the text of Scripture on a scroll.
-How did that work?

 ## Interacting with Feedback from my Mother

 My mother says she would never use these files